 - Enable Filter stopwords, and use Custom stopwords: “the, and”.

-After clicking the Create button, we will be in the module detail page.
+After clicking the Create button, we will be in the model detail page.

 5. Feeding MonkeyLearn with Kimono

-Time to feed the monkey, go to the Actions menu and select Upload tree, then select the CSV file we created with Kimono’s data:
+Time to feed the monkey, go to the Actions menu and select Upload data, then select the CSV file we created with Kimono’s data:

-After the uploading finishes, MonkeyLearn will create the corresponding category tree at the left, where we will have three nodes: Root (the starting point) and our to sentiment categories: Good and Bad.
-If you click on each of the categories, you will see the corresponding text samples (the reviews we gathered with Kimono) on a list on the bottom right of the screen:
+After the uploading finishes, MonkeyLearn will create the corresponding list of tags at the left, where we will have our two sentiment categories: Good and Bad.
+If you click on each of the tags, you will see the corresponding texts (the reviews we gathered with Kimono) on a list on the bottom right of the screen:

 6. Train MonkeyLearn

 Ok, now an easy step: training the machine learning algorithm.
 This only involves hitting the Train button at the top right of the screen.
 You will see a progress bar while the machine learning algorithms are training the model in MonkeyLearn’s cloud.
-It will take a few seconds or a few minutes depending on the complexity and size of your category tree and samples.
+It will take a few seconds or a few minutes depending on your texts and the number of tags in your model.

-After finishing the training, the module state will change to TRAINED, and you’ll get some statistics that show how well the module is doing in predicting the correct category (in our case the sentiment):
+After finishing the training, the model state will change to TRAINED, and you’ll get some statistics that show how well the model is doing in predicting the correct tag (in our case the sentiment):

 The metrics are Accuracy, Precision and Recall, these measurements are common in machine learning for evaluating the performance of classification algorithms.